MozillaReality/webxr-ios-js/Extensions.md

-# Extensions to WebXR Implmented by the WebXR Viewer
+# Extensions to WebXR Implemented by the WebXR Viewer

 This document summarizes the extensions to WebXR provided by this implementation of WebXR and the WebXR Viewer.
 It is not intended to be comprehensive developer documentation;  rather, it is here to provide a starting point for developers wishing to contribute to (or understand) this code.